Opentrons/Protocols/protocols/5829d7/README.md

 Explanation of complex parameters below:
 * `Number of Samples`: Specify the number of samples for this run.
 * `Tube Aspiration Height`: Specify the aspiration height in the tubes.
 Default is 1mm.
 * `Well Dispense Height`: Specify the dispense height in the wells.
 Default is 1mm.
+* `Aspirate/Dispense Flow rate`: Specify the aspirate/dispense flow rate in the wells.
+Default is 274ul/sec.
 * `P1000 Single-Channel Mount`: Specify (left) or (right) mount for the P1000 single channel pipette.

 ---